devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

     summary: Some brief one line text # required
     bugreports: <a single URL or email address> # optional
     dependencies:
+      # for now, dependencies are possible, but the version specifiers are ignored
       - bar
       - eggs >= 1.0
       - spam== 0.1     # as you can see, spaces are optional